bahmutov/cypress-recurse/README.md

 - [pinging the API endpoint until it responds](https://youtu.be/CU8C6MRP_GU)
 - [HTML canvas bar chart testing](https://youtu.be/aeBclf9A92A)
 - [Browse Reveal.js Slides Using Cypress and cypress-recurse](https://youtu.be/oq2P1wtIZYY)
-- opening each accordion panel until we find a button to click [accordion-spec.js](./cypress/integration/accordion-spec.js)
+- opening each accordion panel until we find a button to click [accordion-spec.js](./cypress/integration/accordion-spec.js), see video [Use cypress-recurse To Open Accordion Panels Until It Finds A Button To Click](https://youtu.be/s2_467yUF2Y)

 ## Debugging